sxiii/itm/README.md

-# itm
+# International Tech Meetups
-International Tech Meetups
+We are International Tech Meetups - combination of decentralised and Oslo-based community.